RedwoodJS 4

 01:16:29 - Dom Saadi

 Yeah.
-This has been actually way funner than I thought.
-I thought custom auth would always be just a pain, but it's interesting to hook into the redwood flow and see how it works.
+This has actually been way more fun than I thought.
+I thought custom auth would always just be a pain, but it's interesting to hook into the Redwood flow and see how it works.

 01:16:46 - Nick Taylor